Samaamro20/fac-react-project/README.md

-# Tamagotchi Project!
+# React Project!

-The goal is to build an interactive game-like thing that uses data from an API.
+- Build an interactive game that uses data from an API

-It should:
+Features you can include:

 * Let you submit a username
 * Query the [Github API](https://developer.github.com/v3/) (or any other [fun one](https://www.potterapi.com/) you like